Dyalog/ride/docs/protocol.md

 The connection may be closed at any time, leaving some messages undelivered or unprocessed.

 :question: Why say the above?
-Isn't it obvious?
+Isn't it obvious for anything to do with networking?

 #Initial connection setup